Television Documentary Charting the Work of Smashing Times as The Memory Project is Implemented

-Stories from the Shadows is a 54-minute television documentary that charts the work of Smashing Times Theatre Company as they carry out The Memory Project over the course of two years in Northern Ireland and border areas in the Republic of Ireland.
+Stories from the Shadows is a 54-minute television documentary that charts the work of Smashing Times Theatre and Film Company as they carry out The Memory Project over the course of two years in Northern Ireland and border areas in the Republic of Ireland.

 The documentary showcases the voices and stories of those affected by the Troubles, as well as the experiences of artists, facilitators and directors from Smashing Times who engage with young people and adultsto explore a legacy of the conflict through creative processes and ways forward for a peaceful future for all.
 Themes include empowerment, transformation and the telling of untold stories, through engaging, provocative and emotional theatre.

 From 2012 to 2015 Smashing Times Theatre Company implemented The Memory Project in partnership with Corrymeela Community and High Wire Limited; in association with CAIN (Conflict Archive on the Internet) and the University of Ulster INCORE International Conflict Research Institute.
 The project is funded by the European Union’s PEACE III Programme.